anjurad/blog/content/post/2018-07-24-first-post.md

 Data science in the UK is still emerging, whereas in the US it appears to have taken off in a big way.

 It is encouraging to [read about mainstream adoption in the UK](https://www.ft.com/content/d9b3511c-90da-11e8-b639-7680cedcc421), even if still early days.
-The imminent [5G](https://5g.co.uk/guides/what-is-5g/ ) mobile data revolution will fuel the [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things), and will no doubt accelerate and result in a step-change in the sources, volume, and variety of data, catapulting data science and associated disciplines into the stratosphere.
+The imminent [5G](https://5g.co.uk/guides/what-is-5g/ ) mobile data revolution will fuel the [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things), and will no doubt accelerate and result in a step-change in sources, volume, and variety of data, catapulting data science and associated disciplines into the stratosphere.

 It raises exciting prospects.
 I am thrilled to be part of this and decided to get more involved.
 I realise though that, in order to achieve this, I need to participate and contribute more to the ongoing discussion.
 Thus, I am going to do a lot more online, starting with this website.